Coldest air of the season spilling into the Midlands

-COLUMBIA, S.C. — The coldest temperatures of the season are on our doorstep as modified arctic air moves into the state.
+COLUMBIA, S.C. — The Midlands will see the coldest temperatures of the season as modified arctic air moves into the state.

-Early Tuesday morning temperatures were in the upper 50s and lower 60s, but the afternoon will be considerably colder.
+It will be very cold Wednesday morning, but ice will not be an issue on the roads, despite the rain that fell Tuesday.
+Ground temperatures are well-above freezing and the breezy conditions should help evaporate the moisture too.

 STAY UP TO DATE: Download the WLTX app: Android | iPhone and sign up for the WLTX Daily Dive Newsletter.

-We may squeeze out a little sunshine later today.
-It will be breezy too.
-Winds will be out of the north at 10-15 mph.

-It will be very cold tomorrow morning, but ice will not be an issue on the roads.
-Ground temperatures are well-above freezing and the breezy conditions should help evaporate the moisture too.

-We are expecting the coldest temperatures of the season Wednesday morning.
+We are expecting the coldest temperatures of the season.
 Lows will drop into the middle 20s.
 The record low for Wednesday morning is 22° set in 1977.

 The wind may make if feel colder at times.
 Wind chill values will be in the teens early Wednesday morning.
 Bundle up if you are going to be outside tomorrow.